Table of Contents

 Blackburn College reserves the right to photograph and film students, faculty, staff, and visitors on campus.
 Such photography is limited to non-commercial purposes representing Blackburn College.
 Expected uses include, but are not limited to, media (digital, newspaper, television) coverage and officially recognized College-published materials such as brochures, slide shows, videotapes, displays, websites, and social media accounts.
 Students participating in planned photo or video shoot events will be asked to sign a release form for that specific project.

-Opting Out: Students may opt out at any time.
-Summer Orientation Leaders will share and collect a Media & Photo Release Form for new students where they may opt out of photography or press.
-Students can update their choice by requesting a new form from the Office of Marketing & Public Relations.
+Opting Out: New students will complete a Media & Photo Release Form for the Office of Marketing & Public Relations (OMPR) during check-in at the beginning of a semester, where they can opt in or out of photography or press.
+Students can update their choice by requesting a new form from OMPR.

 MEDICAL & HEALTH INFORMATION